Do you want to create a membership site where users can sign up for exclusive benefits, restricted content, and other such premium access?

 Now if you haven’t yet set up your WordPress site, you’ll need a domain name, web hosting, and a membership plugin to start.

 We recommend using Bluehost.
 It’s one of the best web hosting services on the market.

 For IsItWP users, Bluehost offers a FREE domain name, a free SSL certificate, and a BIG discount on web hosting.
 For more details, see our Bluehost Coupon.

 Next, you need to choose the right WordPress subscription plugin.
 Before you dive in, below are a few things you need to keep in mind when choosing a WordPress membership plugin for your site.

 Ease of Use:

 If you don’t want to hire a professional developer to set up your membership site, you’ll need a plugin that is easy to use.
 Some plugins come with a complete set of features out of the box.
 While this might sound good at first, the downside is that the user interface will be bloated with too many options that you’ll never need.

 However, there are a lot of lightweight plugins out there that won’t bloat your interface by providing only the important features out of the box.
 And, if you want additional features, you can easily install the respective addons.

-Before you install the membership plugin on your production site, make sure the plugin is compatible with your existing WordPress membership theme and plugins by testing it on a local WordPress install.
+Before installing the membership plugin on your production site, make sure it is compatible with your existing WordPress membership theme and plugins by testing it on a local WordPress install.
 If everything goes smoothly, then you can install the plugin on the production site.

 Design and Features: